Effective Model Pruning: Measure The Redundancy of Model Components: Introduction

 The choice of sparsity budget is sensitive.
 An overly aggressive budget degrades model performance, while an overly conservative one forfeits potential efficiency gains.
-Current solutions remain unsatisfactory, as sparsity often relies on expensive iterative pruning procedures \citep{renda2020rewind}, manual or heuristic per‑layer budgets, or hyperparameters that require careful tuning \citep{gale2019state, frantar2023sparsegpt}.
-Recent work \citep{zhang2025sparseprunedeepnetwork} gives a sharp lower and upper bound for the pruning rate with specific change of loss tolerance $\epsilon$.
+Current solutions remain unsatisfactory, as sparsity often relies on expensive iterative pruning procedures \citep{renda2020rewind}, manual or heuristic per‑layer budgets, or hyper-parameters that require careful tuning \citep{gale2019state, frantar2023sparsegpt}.
+Recent work \citep{zhang2023sparse} gives sharp lower and upper bounds on the pruning rate in terms of the specific loss change $\epsilon$ incurred by pruning.

+Analogous sparsity selection problems exist in the setting of particle filtering~\citep{Kong1994SequentialIA, Sequential2013doucet, Monte2009liu}, ecology~\citep{diversity2021roswell} and statistical physics~\citep{Information2009Mezard}.
+In the particle filter setting, the notion of effective sample size (ESS) quantifying the number of statistically significant particles in a weighted set is widely used.
+ESS is a standard measure to evaluate degeneracy and guide resampling in sequential Monte Carlo methods.
+In ecology, the same measure is known as the inverse Simpson index.
+This literature draws on direct connections with Renyi entropies to produce measures of species diversity.

-In this paper, we develop Effective Model Pruning (EMP) as a new method to determine retention directly from the score distribution.
-EMP is a simple rule that automatically determines the effective number $\neff$ of candidates to retain.
-For any score vector $s$ given by the criterion, EMP computes its effective number $\neff$, inspired by the participation ratio in statistical physics and the inverse Simpson index in ecology \citep{mezardMontanariBook, laakso1979effective}.
+In this paper, we develop Effective Model Pruning (EMP) as a universal threshold determining retention directly from the score distribution.
+EMP is a simple rule that automatically determines the effective number $\neff=\neff(s)$ of top-scoring candidates to retain.
 This value $\neff$ intuitively represents the number of truly significant contributors.
 By keeping the top $\neff$ entries, EMP provides a simple computational criterion for deciding how many highest-scoring contributors to keep, in tandem with a tight theoretical lower bound on the retained mass, derived in Section \ref{Effective lower bound}.

 EMP is a universal rule, agnostic of network architecture and pruning paradigm.
 It eliminates the need for manual budget scheduling and hyperparameter tuning, providing a versatile, robust and automatic pruning limit criterion.
 To validate the robustness of EMP, we examine the model's performance across a diverse range of criteria and network structures by pruning the model's entries by $\beta \neff$ across a range of scaling coefficients $\beta$.
 Empirical results demonstrate that models pruned by EMP consistently achieve competitive performance with their dense counterparts, underscoring its effectiveness and generality.